c4arl0s/13Plumbing/README.md

 $ git update-index --add news-4.html
 ```

 We have just moved the working directory into the index, which means we have a snapshot prepared for committal.
-However, the process will not be quite as simple as a mere **git commit**.
+However, the process will not be quite as simple as a mere git commit.

 # 	* [Store the Index in the Database](https://github.com/c4arl0s/13PlumbingRysGitTutorial#13-plumbing---content)

-Remember that all Commits refer to a tree object, which represents the snapshot for that commit.
-So, before creating a commit object, we need to add our index (the staged tree) to Git's object database.
+Remember that all Commits refer to a tree object, which represents the snapshot for that commit. **So, before creating a commit object, we need to add our index (the staged tree) to Git's object database**.
 We can do this with the following command.

 ```console
 Fri Jul 24 ~/iOS/RysGitTutorialRepository
 $ git write-tree
 ```

-This command creates a tree object from the index and stores it in **.git/objects**.
+This command creates a tree object from the index and stores it in .git/objects.
 It will output the ID of the resulting tree (yours may be different):

 ```console
 Fri Jul 24 ~/iOS/RysGitTutorialRepository